thedillonb/AtlassianStashSharp/README.md

 # AtlassianStashSharp

 A PCL C# Client Library for Atlassian's Stash.
 This library leverages the REST interface provided by the Atlassian Stash REST plugin.
-All interface calls are made via [PortableRest](https://github.com/advancedrei/PortableRest) and serialized via [JSON.Net](http://james.newtonking.com/json).
+All interface calls are made via HttpClient and serialized via [JSON.Net](http://james.newtonking.com/json).

 You may contact me if you have questions at [@TheDillonb](www.twitter.com/thedillonb)

 ## Dependencies

-This library depends on [PortableRest](https://github.com/advancedrei/PortableRest) and, in-turn, it's dependencies which are [JSON.Net](http://james.newtonking.com/json) among others.
+This library depends on  [JSON.Net](http://james.newtonking.com/json).

 ## License